-Students Searches
+Student Searches

-School authorities may search a student and/or the student's personal effects in the student's possession (such as, purses, wallets, knapsacks, book bags, lunch boxes, etc.) when there is a reasonable ground for suspecting that the search will produce evidence the particular student has violated or is violating either the law or the school or district's student rules and policies.
-The search will be conducted in a manner that is reasonably related to its objective of the search and not excessively intrusive in light of the student's age and sex, and the nature of the infraction.
+School authorities may search a student and/or the student's personal effects in the student's possession (such as purses, wallets, backpacks, lunch boxes, etc.) when there is a reasonable ground for suspecting that the search will produce evidence the particular student has violated or is violating either the law or the school or district's student rules and policies.
+The search will be conducted in a manner that is reasonably related to its objective of the search and not excessively intrusive in light of the student's age, gender, and the nature of the infraction.